c4cs/c4cs.github.io/_commands/scripting/pipe.md

 `command1 | command2 [| command3 ...]`

-The pipe operator is used in bash scripting to chain two commands together.
+The pipe operator is used in bash to chain multiple commands together.
 The two commands are run sequentially and the ouput of command1 becomes the input of command2.

 ~~~ bash
 ls | wc -l